21 Best Mobile Security Tools 2026: MAST, Pentesting & Runtime Protection

 Traditional SAST and DAST tools were designed for web applications and lack the ability to inspect compiled mobile binaries or instrument device runtimes.

-The mobile application security market was valued at $454.4 million in 2024 and is projected to reach $2.86 billion by 2032 at a 25.9% CAGR (Fortune Business Insights, 2025), reflecting how seriously organizations now treat mobile-specific risks.
+The mobile application security market was valued at $454.4 million in 2024 and is projected to reach $2.86 billion by 2032 at a 25.9% CAGR (Fortune Business Insights, 2025).
+Organizations now treat mobile-specific risks as a first-class engineering discipline.

 MAST combines three testing approaches: static analysis of the compiled binary, dynamic analysis on physical devices or emulators, and interactive testing with runtime instrumentation.
 MobSF is the only free all-in-one framework supporting both iOS and Android, while commercial tools like NowSecure and AppKnox add cloud device farms, OWASP MASVS compliance mapping, and enterprise reporting.